 \section{Abstract}

 Multi-Agent Reinforcement Learning (MARL) provides a powerful framework for learning coordination in multi-agent systems.
-However, applying MARL to robotics still remains challenging due to high-dimensional continuous joint action spaces, complex reward design, and non-stationary transitions inherent to decentralized settings.
-On the other hand, humans learn complex coordination through staged curricula, where long-horizon behaviors are progressively built upon simpler skills.
-Motivated by this, we propose CRAFT: \underline{C}oaching \underline{R}einforcement learning \underline{A}utonomously using \underline{F}oundation models for multi-robot coordination \underline{T}asks, a framework that leverages the reasoning capabilities of foundation models to act as a ``coach'' for multi-robot coordination.
+However, applying MARL to robotics remains challenging due to their high-dimensional continuous joint action spaces, complex reward design, and non-stationarity from concurrently learning agents.
+On the other hand, humans often learn complex coordination with the help of coaches, who guide learning through carefully designed curricula and detailed feedback.
+Building on the reasoning capabilities of foundation models, we argue that these models can similarly \textit{coach} robots to learn coordination.
+Motivated by this, we propose CRAFT: \underline{C}oaching \underline{R}einforcement learning \underline{A}utonomously using \underline{F}oundation models for learning coordination \underline{T}asks, a framework that leverages foundation models to act as a ``coach'' for multi-robot coordination.
 CRAFT automatically decomposes long-horizon coordination tasks into sequences of subtasks using the planning capability of Large Language Models (LLMs).
-In what follows, CRAFT trains each subtask using reward functions generated by LLM, and refines them through a Vision Language Model (VLM)-guided reward-refinement loop.
-We evaluate CRAFT on multi-quadruped navigation and bimanual manipulation tasks, demonstrating its capability to learn complex coordination behaviors.
-In addition, we validate the multi-quadruped navigation policy in real hardware experiments.
+Then, CRAFT trains each subtask using LLM-generated reward functions, and refines them through a Vision Language Model (VLM)-guided reward-refinement loop.
+We evaluate CRAFT on multi-quadruped navigation and bimanual manipulation tasks, and demonstrate its capability to learn complex coordination behaviors.
+In addition, in a multi-quadruped navigation setting, we show that our learned policies transfer to the real world.
 Project website is \href{https://iconlab.negarmehr.com/CRAFT/}{https://iconlab.negarmehr.com/CRAFT/}